yash-kohli/Instagram_clone/README.md

-##Introduction
+# Introduction
 This is an Instagram-clone where the user can add posts, comment on posts.
 This instagram clone support authentication.
+A single post comprise of image,caption,avatar,username.

 ## Technology Used
 - Firebase